ykerblat/Data-Structures-v2/Final Projects/AA Meetings/README.md

 ![AA - meetings](https://user-images.githubusercontent.com/82052220/147291103-ffc1751d-8af3-4d67-af44-ee9d612617fa.png)

+In terms of assumptions/parameters, I was hoping to use a city-level map of Manhattan for the user to see all the potential meetings that are listed as well their corresponding locations.
+P**SSSS**

+In the right-hand side column, the use can opt for 1, 2 or 3 sets of filters/check boxes (together or separately) - which are used to structure the initial quert. **First**, the user needs to determine if a given target zone (1 target zone corresponds to specific zipcodes across NYC) is sufficiently important for structuring this query. **Second**, the desired day of the week can opted or not thanks to a check box.
+And then finally, **third**, with the use of a double-edged slider, the viewer _can_ interact with this slide if she/he needs to restrict down the query to a given time slow.
+One or several of these previously-listed filters can be opted for this query, while the map will project the relevant geogreferenced meetings sites. **Finally**, a click on a given node on the map will provide additional information per meeting site (and by extension for each listed meeting).

+I wanted to include an option for the user.
+I think it is equally important to be able to sort through meetings based on location and by date.
+I think there are two types of meetings, one you need to go to weekly and one you need to go to ASAP.
+This allows the user to find a local meeting to make time for throughout the week and allows the user to find the next available meeting even if its a few subway stops away.

 From an information design perspective, what was important in this preliminary mockup are the following items:
 * I
 *

-I am hoping to use a city-level map of Manhattan to display the active meetings and their corresponding locations.
-On right-hand side column, there is a hierarchy of filters/check boxes that the user can use to narrow the query.
-First, the viewer could filter out the target zone (and its respective zipcodes assigned to each zone), followed by the desire days of the week (multiple choices possible).
-Finally, a double-entry slider is added at the end in case the viewer needs to also narrow down specific time slots.
-Once 1 or many of these filters are activated, the map will display the georeferenced meeting sites, and a click will provde additional information per meeting site.